nhscc/problem-statements/2019/bdpa-elections-part-2.md

 ### Open and closed elections
 * For all possible choices in the election, show:
-  * What the choice's current IRV result is (sorted in descending order)
+  * What the choice's IRV result is (sorted in descending order)
-    * Next to that number, also show the total number of voters who picked it as their first choice (so: disregarding the IRV algorithm)
+    * Next to that number, also show the total number of voters who picked it as their first choice in the beginning
   * Which choice is currently winning if the election is open or which choice has won if the election is closed
-  * The total number of voters who ranked each choice as their first choice versus the current or final IRV result
+  * The total number of voters who ranked each choice as their first choice versus the IRV result

 For example, suppose `Election #1` with options `["red", "green", "blue"]` has the following voter data: